Red box (government): Budget box

-There is an annual custom of the Chancellor of the Exchequer holding up a red box to the press in Downing Street to symbolise the new budget of the UK government.
+There is a custom of the Chancellor of the Exchequer holding up a red box to the press in Downing Street to symbolise the new budget of the UK government.
 Rather than containing the new budget, the red box contains the chancellor's speech and notes.

 The red box of William Ewart Gladstone was made by Wickwar & Co for his first budget in 1853.
 Gladstone served as Chancellor of the Exchequer on four occasions and held the post for longer than anyone in the UK's history.

-Gladstone's red box was used by every subsequent chancellor until 2011, with the exceptions of James Callaghan (1964–1967) and Gordon Brown (1997–2007), who had new ones commissioned in 1965 and 1997 respectively: 51 chancellors for over 150 years.
+Gladstone's red box was used by every subsequent chancellor until 2011, with the exceptions of James Callaghan (1964–1967) and Gordon Brown (1997–2007), who had new ones commissioned in 1965 and 1997 respectively: 51 chancellors for more than 150 years.
 Gladstone's budget box was used by Alistair Darling (2007–2010) and, for the last time, by George Osborne in June 2010.

 The budget of the spring of 1868 was infamous for Chancellor George Ward-Hunt opening his dispatch box to find that he had left his speech at home.

 Since March 2011, a new budget box commissioned by The National Archives has been used.